kattestrophe/snowalert/README.md

 ### Future iterations
  - Remove all the hardcoding
- - Expose a web endpoint to register for snow alerts
+ - Expose a web endpoint to register for snow alerts, by city.
  - Expose mesasge.uri for updates checking.